-- Make sure the console version of the report returns the report results as a text string (i.e., don't just print directly with [puts]). - If you're running the Insight GUI and you invoke a custom report that has no -guicommand, Insight will run the -command version, capture the output, and display it as raw text in the GUI. - 2.
-Add to the Tcl script the function to perform the analysis and display results.
-The function is invoked with two arguments: - The name of the "widget" the function needs to create to display results. - (The progressVar argument is optional.)
-The name of the variable the function needs to update with progress information, from 0.0 to 1.0.
-This information controls the "progress bar" when the report is generated.
+Note: Make sure the console version of the report returns the report results as a text string (do not merely print directly with [puts]).

+If you are running the Insight GUI and you invoke a custom report that has no -guicommand, Insight will run the -command version, capture the output, and display it as raw text in the GUI.

+- 2. Add the function to perform the analysis and display results to the Tcl script.
+The function is invoked with two arguments: - o The name of the widget that the function needs to create to display results - The name of the variable that the function needs to update with progress information, from 0.0 to 1.0.
+This information controls the progress bar when the report is generated.
+The progressVar argument is optional